Qovery/documentation/website/guides/getting-started/deploy-your-first-application.md

 </Alert>

 Here is a video showing how to install Qovery on your AWS account.
-(Check out our written tutorial [here][guides.advanced.guide-amazon-web-services])
+(Check out our written tutorial [here][guides.cloud-provider.guide-amazon-web-services])

 <div class="video-container">
   <p align="center">